ipfs/working-groups/README.md

 > Get connected with one of the many working groups that advance IPFS.

 Working Groups are regular meetings of people who are collectively working in specific arenas to advance IPFS.
 Anyone is welcome to join a Working Group and participate so long as they adhere to the [IPFS Community Code of Conduct](https://github.com/ipfs/community/blob/master/code-of-conduct.md).
 Browse through the various Working Groups listed below to find one that excites you.
-We hope you'll join us!

 ## Find a Working Group